xuchen9/xuchen9/README.md

 Here are some ideas to get you started:

-- 🔭 I’m Xuchen Wang and currently a college student majoring in business adminstration.
+- 🔭 I’m Xuchen Wang and currently a college student majoring in Accounting.
-- 🌱 I’m currently learning Python, and some HTML and CSS, and I's still new to coding and programming, so hope I could learn more here
+- 🌱 Love Python, and now is learning HTML, CSS, JS.
+Coding and programming help me to open to new ideas and solutions, so I really enjoy this learning experience
 - 📫 How to reach me: you can reach me via my email
 - ⚡ Fun fact: nothing....
 - 😄 Hope everyone doing well!